-The Ohio Valley Chapter of the National Academy of Television Arts and Science is led by a regional board of governors.
-Our Chapter and Emmy® Awards Administrator helps to manage the day-to-day activities of the chapter.
+The Ohio Valley Chapter of the National Academy of Television Arts & Science is led by a regional board of governors.
+Our Board and Executive Director manage the day-to-day activities of the chapter.

 Board of Governors & Staff

 David Brinkley – President